You’re getting a new puppy! This is an exciting time, and it’s easy to daydream about all the fun things you’ll do with a dog in your life.

 Dogs have their own natural behaviors, not all of which will be acceptable in their new household, and some behaviors could even be dangerous, destructive, or unhealthy.
 By creating a set of house rules, you’ll be letting your puppy know, right from the beginning, what is and is not acceptable.

-This is all new for the puppy: he has to adjust to his new family and new environment.
-If everyone in the family is consistent with rules, it will help him learn exactly what you expect of him, and what he can expect of you.
+This is all new for the puppy.
+They have to adjust to new owners and a new environment.
+If everyone in the family is consistent with rules, it will help the dog learn exactly what you expect of them, and what they can expect of you.
 The best way to do this is by creating house rules for your puppy ahead of time.

 How Do I Create House Rules?